Disc parking: The Netherlands

 There are blue zone parking spaces in many cities in the Netherlands.
-Most of the city centre in Amsterdam uses a paid parking scheme in daily hours (usually free parking during the night) However, there are some streets next to the central areas which allow for a parking disk, for example 1,5 hours being allowed at Gelderplandsplein in Southern Amsterdam.
+Most of the city centre in Amsterdam uses a paid parking scheme in daily hours (usually free parking during the night) However, there are some streets next to the central areas which allow for a parking disc, for example 1.5 hours being allowed at Gelderplandsplein in Southern Amsterdam.
 In Wassenaar the limited time is set to 2 hours.

 Iceland

 Parking discs (bifreiðastæðaklukkur) were introduced to Iceland in the town of Akureyri in August 2005 allowing an indicated parking time between 30 minutes and two hours depending on the distance to the city centre.
 Former parking meters were removed.

 United Kingdom

 In the United Kingdom the availability of disc parking varies between local government districts.
 Where it is offered, parking discs with the branding of the local council are available to the public.
 In most cases using a parking disc which isn't the one issued in that district is acceptable.

 Although some local authorities such as those in Cumbria accept a piece of paper with the arrival time written on it, others such as Pendle do not.

 Parking discs are also used in conjunction with a blue badge in certain contexts, where a time limit applies.

-UK parking disks are controlled by the BSI publication BS 6571-7:1997.
+UK parking discs are controlled by the BSI publication BS 6571-7:1997.